FromAbbys/FromAbbys/README.md

 ### Hi there 👋 I'm Vinicius, but you also can call me Abby.
 I'm rust and CyberSecurity Student lover.

-- I really enjoy studying
+- I really enjoy studying.
-- Like creating tools and malwares
+- Like creating tools and malwares.
 - Mostly cybersecurity stuff but some personal projects too
-- I have graduated in cybersecurity and for now am studying only.
+- I have graduated in cybersecurity, and for now I am studying only.
-- Enjoy mostly offensive security stuff, but like learning new things
+- Enjoy mostly offensive security stuff but like learning new things.
-- Sometimes try write some artics or study dumps in my blogs.
+- Sometimes I will try to write some articles or study dumps in my blogs.
 <!--
 **FromAbbys/FromAbbys** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.